The Photo Album

 The Photo Album is the third studio album by American indie rock band Death Cab for Cutie, released October 9, 2001 on Barsuk Records.
+Produced by band member Chris Walla, it is the band's only full-length album to feature drummer Michael Schorr.

 The albums spawned three singles: "A Movie Script Ending", "I Was a Kaleidoscope", and "We Laugh Indoors".
 All of the singles charted on the UK Singles Chart, with the highest-charting song "I Was a Kaleidoscope" peaking at number 115.
 The Photo Album was the first Death Cab for Cutie album to feature charting songs, with "A Movie Script Ending" also becoming the first of three songs by the band to eventually feature on the television show The O.C..
-It was the only full-length album to feature drummer Michael Schorr.

 A limited edition extended play called The Stability EP was released in early 2002, containing bonus tracks from the limited edition and Japanese versions of The Photo Album.

+To celebrate the album's 20th anniversary, a deluxe edition was released 20 days after the 20th anniversary, on October 29, 2021.
+This edition contains demos of the original release's 10 tracks and demos of "20th Century Towers" and "Stable Song", plus other unreleased material such as live recordings and studio outtakes.